ecohealthalliance/tater/README.md

 To run end-to-end tests:
 `VELOCITY_CI=1 CHIMP_OPTIONS="--browser=chrome --no-screenshotsOnError" meteor --test`

+To run a single test:
+Put the tag `@dev` immediately above the test, then start your meteor server by running `CHIMP_OPTIONS="--tags=@dev --browser=chrome --no-screenshotsOnError" meteor`

 ## Copying production database to local machine
 First get the file `infrastructure.pem` from another EHA developer and place it in `~/.ssh` Then run `./scripts/restore_database`